 An NSA Description Document describing itself in detail, including supported interfaces, features, and networks.

-NSI Service Definition Documents for all services being offered by the local managed by the associated NRM.
+NSI Service Definition Documents for all services being offered by the local Network managed by the associated NRM.

-NSI Topology Documents of all advertised topology for the local managed by the associated NRM.
+NSI Topology Documents of all advertised topology for the local Network managed by the associated NRM.

 An ultimate Requester NSA participating in the NSI Connection Service does not produce any documents, however, it can optionally use the following documents from the NSI Document Distribution Service: